 Jonathan Mui was born in Hong Kong in 1991 and started playing the violin at the age of five.
 Since moving to Sydney in 2002, he has studied with internationally renowned teachers such as Prof. Shi-xiang (Peter) Zhang, Charmian Gadd and, most recently, Prof. Ole Bøhn.

 In June 2006, he was the Outstanding Performer of the Ku-Ring-Gai Concerto Competition.
 In September 2007, he won first prize at the Kendall National Violin Competition, and also the inaugural recipient of the TimberLay travel scholarship.
 In October of the same year, he performed with the Queensland Youth Orchestra, and was a joint winner of the National Youth Concerto Competition, held in Brisbane.
-As a recipient of the Travel Scholarship, he travelled to London in December 2007 for private tuition with Prof. Kun Hu, a distinguished professor of the Royal Academy of Music.
+As a recipient of the Travel Scholarship, he travelled to London in December 2007 for private tuition with Prof. Kun Hu at the Royal Academy of Music.

 Jonathan was a scholarship holder at the Sydney Conservatorium of Music, from where he has now graduated with Bachelor of Music Performance, First Class Honours.
 Throughout his studies, he continued to perform solo, chamber music and orchestral concerts in Australia and abroad.
 In December 2010, he won first prize at the Gisborne International Music Competition (NZ), and was also a joint winner of the Prize for the Best Interpretation of a NZ Composition.
 He was invited back to New Zealand in January 2011, to perform at the Australian High Commission in Wellington.